philc/book-notes/business/zero to one - peter thiel.md

     * Service businesses lack this, and so it's hard for them to become monopolies.
   * Branding
     * E.g. Apple: materials, stores, Jobs' halo, design.
 Built on top of a lot of substance.
-* Jobs "slashed product lines to focus on the handful of opportunities for 10x improvement."
+* On returning to Apple, Jobs "slashed the product lines to focus on the handful of opportunities for 10x improvement."
 * To start, monopolize a tiny (but existent) market
   * "the perfect target market for a startup is a small group of particular people concentrated together and served by few or no competitors."
-  * 1% market penetration isn't a monopoly position
+  * 1% market penetration isn't a monopoly position.
   * "This is why it's always a red flag when entrepreneurs talk about getting 1% of a $100 billion market."
 * Then, scale up: conquer adjacent markets
-  * Amazon: vision was to dominate online retail, and they started with books.
+  * Amazon: the vision was to dominate online retail, and they started with books.
 * Don't disrupt
   * The act of creation of a new product or market is relatively more important than upending an existing market.
 "Disruption" invites a competitive battle.